soccin/PEMapper/README.md

 # PEMapper

-## branch: master (jurassic)
+## branch: jurassic

-This branch is not for the non-lsf JUNO nodes
+This branch is for the non-lsf JUNO nodes

 ## CHANGES